Reconciling Overt Bias and Hidden Bias in Sensitivity Analysis for Matched Observational Studies: Sensitivity Analysis Informed by Post-Matching Overt Bias

-\textit{\textbf{Step 1: Constructing a model-free and valid confidence set for the post-matching treatment assignment probabilities $\mathbf{p}$ using the overt bias information.}} Specifically, consider a general family of test statistics with the form $S=\sum_{i=1}^{I}\sum_{j=1}^{n_{i}}Z_{ij}s_{ij}$, in which each $s_{ij}$ can be any function (score) that is unchanged under treatment assignments $\mathbf{Z}$.
-For our purpose, to reflect the post-matching overt bias, we can choose $s_{ij}$ to be constructed by pre-treatment confounder information.
+To reflect overt bias after matching, we construct $s_{ij}$ using measured pre-treatment confounder information.
 For example, if there is only one measured confounder (i.e., $\mathbf{x}_{ij}$ has one dimension), the $s_{ij}$ can be the measured confounder itself.
 If the measured confounders $\mathbf{x}_{ij}$ are multi-dimensional, we can define $s_{ij}$ to be some summary measure of the confounder information of $\mathbf{x}_{ij}$.
-For example, we can set $s_{ij}=\widehat{e}_{ij}=\widehat{e}(\mathbf{x}_{ij})$, where $\widehat{e}$ is the estimated propensity score function (either estimated by external historical data or by cross-fitting, which ensures that the score $s_{ij}=\widehat{e}(\mathbf{x}_{ij})$ does not change with $\mathbf{Z}$ in each matched set; see Remark S6 in Appendix B for details).
-We can also set $s_{ij}=\widehat{p}_{ij}$, where $\widehat{p}_{ij}$ is the estimated value of $p_{ij}$ (fitted via the historical data or cross-fitting to ensure invariance under different $\mathbf{Z}$; see Remark S6 in Appendix B).
+For example, we can set $s_{ij}=\widehat{e}_{ij}=\widehat{e}(\mathbf{x}_{ij})$, where $\widehat{e}$ is the estimated propensity score function (either estimated by external historical data or by cross-fitting, which ensures that the score $s_{ij}=\widehat{e}(\mathbf{x}_{ij})$ does not change with $\mathbf{Z}$ in each matched set; see Remark~\ref{rem: cross fitting} in Appendix B).
+We can also set $s_{ij}=\widehat{p}_{ij}$, where $\widehat{p}_{ij}$ is the estimated value of $p_{ij}$ (fitted via the historical data or cross-fitting to ensure invariance under different $\mathbf{Z}$; see Remarks~\ref{rem: formulas of pij} and \ref{rem: cross fitting} in Appendix B).
 Another sensible choice is, among many others, to set $s_{ij}$ as the principal component of $\mathbf{x}_{ij}$ (e.g., constructed by principal component analysis).

-The following lemma gives a valid and model-free confidence set of $\mathbf{p}$ using any $S$.
+The following Lemma~\ref{thm: validity of A} gives a valid and model-free confidence set of $\mathbf{p}$ using any balance test statistic $S$, for which the guarantee of the coverage rate only requires some mild regularity assumptions stated below.